Farheen Gani

 Individuals who want to enter the forensic science field should plan on attending college.
 Understanding how to work in a lab is essential, as is knowing how to handle fluids and other evidence to prevent contamination or damage.
 One of the most common paths to enter the forensic science field includes the following steps:

 Four-year programs can be found either in the natural sciences, such as biology and chemistry, or specifically in forensic science.
 Choices may be driven by the types of programs near students if they are interested in staying where they already live and attending an on-campus program.
 A bachelor’s degree program often includes components of criminal justice, which ties in closely to the career.
-Thirty-one percent of people in the U.S. working as forensic science technicians have earned a bachelor’s degree, reports Career One Stop.
+Thirty-five percent of people in the U.S. working as forensic science technicians have earned a bachelor’s degree, reports Career One Stop.

 A master’s degree in forensic science may be particularly pertinent for a student with an undergraduate degree in the natural sciences.
 An advanced program allows students to focus their science learning specifically on the domain of the forensic sciences.